raonigabriel/llama-server-cpu/README.md

 4) Their image might offer extra features (image generation, audio transcription)
 5) Some of their image have "default models" already loaded into it
 6) I strip debugging symbols from the binary
-7) My image is baed on Alpine instead of Ubuntu
+7) My image is based on Alpine instead of Ubuntu

 Q) What [quantized](https://huggingface.co/docs/optimum/concept_guides/quantization#quantization) versions of the models do you recommend?